-With a green light from the City of Gold Coast, earthwork has begun on a limited-use track connecting Hope Island and Sanctuary Cove.
+With a green light from the City of Gold Coast, earthwork has begun on the new golf cart track connecting Hope Island and Sanctuary Cove.

-The track has been specifically designed for use by golf buggies, low-speed vehicles (LSVs) and neighborhood electric vehicles (NEVs), none of which can be legally driven on existing roads between the two resorts.
+The track has been specifically designed for use by golf buggies, low-speed vehicles (LSVs) and neighbourhood electric vehicles (NEVs), none of which can be legally driven on existing roads between the two resorts.

 City Council Approves Funding

 Although the idea for a golf-cart track had been conceived years earlier, the Gold Coast City Council approved funding for its construction last November.
 Shortly thereafter, the bodies corporate of Hope Island notified residents, and final plans were completed by the end of the month.
 At that time, it was estimated that it would take four to six weeks to procure materials and hire contractors.

 Once the planning was finished, the city council began work on a new ordinance that allows golf carts, LSVs and NEVs registered with the Hope Island or Sanctuary Cove resorts to be driven on the new track.

 In conjunction with the construction of the new track, the Hope Island bodies corporate began plans for golf buggies to safely exit and enter the new track at the commercial centre known as the Boardwalk.
 Plans have also been developed for additional golf cart parking at the shops and restaurants of the Boardwalk.

 Earthworks Begin on Schedule

 Construction of the golf-cart track began right on schedule, but not all residents were happy about it.
 Seventeen paperbark trees had to be removed from the path on January 5 to make way for the new pavement.
 The city council, however, defended the decision, assuring those who live nearby that the loss of trees will be minimized.